if you've wandered around this website, seen some of the photos and read some of the words, it is probably obvious:

 and love. i've traveled extensively around the world and lived in many

-beautiful places: forested mountains bordering wilderness, foothills of
+beautiful places: forested cascade mountains bordering wilderness, foothills of

-the himalayan mountains, small town oregon coast, thailand, small
+the himalayan mountains in thailand, small town oregon coast, small

 mountains, rural appalachia, and more.